FISH OIL Overview Information

 - Pregnancy complications.
-There is some evidence that taking fish oil during the last ten weeks of pregnancy can help prevent premature delivery.
-However, fish oil doesn’t seem to help prevent high blood pressure during pregnancy.
+There is some evidence that taking fish oil or eating seafood during pregnancy can help prevent premature delivery.
+However, fish oil does not seem to help prevent high blood pressure during pregnancy.

 - Prematurity.
-Baby formula that has been fortified with fatty acids from fish oil and borage seems to improve growth and the development of the nervous system in premature infants, especially boys.
+Baby formula that has been fortified with fatty acids from fish oil and borage oil seems to improve growth and nervous system development in premature infants, especially boys.

 - Schizophrenia.
-There is one report of fish oil improving schizophrenia in a pregnant woman.
+There is one report of fish oil improving symptoms of schizophrenia in a pregnant woman.

 FISH OIL Side Effects & Safety

-Fish oil is LIKELY SAFE for most people, including pregnant and breast-feeding women, when taken in low doses (3 grams or less per day).
+Fish oil is LIKELY SAFE for most people when taken by mouth in low doses (3 grams or less per day).
 There are some safety concerns when fish oil is taken in high doses.
 Taking more than 3 grams per day might keep blood from clotting and can increase the chance of bleeding.